 The quality of your playback experience is largely dependent on how your ISP (Internet Service Provider) or mobile provider connects to Vimeo's playback servers.
-Keep in mind that your overall Internet speed can vary depending on many factors, including but not limited to: time of day, other devices/ users utilizing your connection, and the strength of the signal provided by your ISP.
+Keep in mind that your overall Internet speed can vary depending on many factors, including but not limited to: time of day, WiFi performance, other devices/users utilizing your connection, and the strength of the signal provided by your ISP.

 The following table shows the minimum speeds required for each playback quality: